apache/activemq-artemis/README.md

 ### Repositories

-The code repository for ActiveMQ6 is hosted by Apache org and lives here: https://git-wip-us.apache.org/repos/asf/activemq-6.git.
+The code repository for ActiveMQ Artemis is hosted by Apache org and lives here: https://git-wip-us.apache.org/repos/asf/activemq-6.git.

 We also host a mirror of the ActiveMQ repository on GitHub: https://github.com/apache/activemq-6.
 We use this mirror for all code submissions and reviews.
-To submit code to ActiveMQ6 please open a Pull Request as outlined as part of the GitHub workflow described here: https://guides.github.com/introduction/flow/index.html.
+To submit code to ActiveMQ Artemis please open a Pull Request as outlined as part of the GitHub workflow described here: https://guides.github.com/introduction/flow/index.html.
 Once a pull request is opened it will be reviewed and commented on.
 Any further changes as a result of comments / review process should be addressed and reflected in the original pull request as outlined in the GitHub workflow.
 When the pull request has went through the review process and ready to merge, the reviewer should comment with "Ack, Ready to Push".
-Once an Ack message is received one of the ActiveMQ6 core team members will push the changes to upstream Apache ActiveMQ6 repository and close the pull request.
+Once an Ack message is received one of the ActiveMQ Artemis core team members will push the changes to upstream Apache ActiveMQ Artemis repository and close the pull request.

 ### Commit Messages

 We follow the 50/72 git commit message format.
-An ActiveMQ6 commit message should be formatted in the following manner:
+An ActiveMQ Artemis commit message should be formatted in the following manner:

 * Add the ACTIVEMQ6 JIRA or Bugzilla reference (if one exists) followed by a brief description of the change in the first line.
 * Insert a single blank line after the first line.